 By including free listings alongside ads, Google Shopping is now set to compete with Amazon for organic product searches.

 This presents a fantastic opportunity for online retailers to drive traffic that converts - without even having to pay for the lead.
-It’s surprisingly easy to get listed and utilize this massive, new opportunity.
+It’s surprisingly easy to claim Google Shopping free listings and utilize this massive, new opportunity.

-In this guide, we explain what Google Shopping is, how to get your products listed for free, and how these free listings will compare to paid-for ads.
+In this guide, we explain what Google Shopping is, how to get your products listed, and how these free listings will compare to paid-for ads.

 - What is Google Shopping?